 Arrival and parking

 Campervans that are used for transport are welcome but are not permitted to stay overnight.
-We’re unable to welcome caravans and coaches at this time.

 There is no limit to the amount of time you can spend at Powis Castle & Garden during your visit.

 - The garden, cafe and shop are open daily 10am-5pm (last entry 4.30pm).

 - The castle and Clive Museum are also open daily 12pm-4pm (last entry 3.30pm).

 - Please check opening times before visiting.